d1egoprog/docker-tensorflow-gpu-jupyter/README.md

 cd tensorflow-gpu-jupyter-docker/
 ```

-Edit the Dockerfile using your favorite text editor and run the command to launch the configuration using the file  `build.yml`:
+Edit the Dockerfile using your favorite text editor and run the command to launch the configuration using the file `build.yaml`:

 ```
-docker-compose -p sandbox -f build.yml up -d
+docker-compose -p sandbox -f build.yaml up -d
 ```

 ## Troublehshooting

-If you have any questions in deployment or build and any error is found, please contact me by opening an issue.
+If you have any questions in deployment or build, and any error is found, please open an issue.
 And contributing is always welcome.
 The [Github repository URL](https://github.com/d1egoprog/tensorflow-gpu-jupyter-docker).